protocol/launchpad/docs/libp2p/libp2p-dht.md

 The Kademlia Distributed Hash Table is used in libp2p to provide _peer discovery_ and _content routing_.
 In simple terms, a hash table is a set of records in which every record holds a `key -> value` mapping.
-In a distributed hash table, the **records are distributed across the network**, which means that every node holds a subset of records.
+In a distributed hash table, the **records are spread across the network**, which means that every node holds a subset of records.

-When searching for a specific record, we do not have a centralized registry, therefore, must ask our peers for their subset of the DHT, and our peers must do the same subsequently until the record is found.
+When searching for a specific record, we do not have a centralized registry; therefore, we must ask our peers for their subset of the DHT, and our peers must do the same subsequently until the record is found.

 ## The Distance Metric

 The main operation provided by a hash table is retrieving a value by its key.
 In the DHT, keys are given an ID, which is usually a hash generated from the key itself.
 The format of the key ID is the same as the peer ID, which allows the DHT to compute a _distance_ metric.
 The **distance metric represents the distance between two IDs**; therefore, it is a _logical distance_, not a _physical distance_. **Peers store keys that are _close_ to them**.

-The closeness of a key to a peer is computed by a _distance function_ (i.e. `distance(key_id, peer_id)`), which applies a XOR operation to the IDs.
+The closeness of a key to a peer is computed by a _distance function_ (i.e. `distance(key_id, peer_id)`), which applies an XOR operation to the IDs.
 The XOR result is converted into an integer to _quantify_ the distance between the IDs.
 For example, `distance(key1, peer9) = 4` means that the distance between the `peer9` peer and the `key1` key is `4`.

-The mathemathical explanation about the distance function is not trivial, and it is beyond the outcomes of this lecture; however, you can find more information on the topic [here](https://en.wikipedia.org/wiki/Kademlia#Academic_significance).
+The mathematical explanation about the distance function is not trivial, and it is beyond the outcomes of this lecture; however, you can find more information on the topic [here](https://en.wikipedia.org/wiki/Kademlia#Academic_significance).

 ## The Routing Table

 Every peer holds a list of peer IDs that are _close_.
-The closeness of two peers is defined by the distance function (i.e. `distance(peer1, peer2)`), in the same way than the distance between a peer and a key.
+The closeness of two peers is defined by the distance function (i.e. `distance(peer1, peer2)`), in the same way as the distance between a peer and a key.
 Keep in mind that both peers and keys use the same ID format.

 The internals of the routing table are beyond the outcomes of this lecture, but you can read more on the topic [here](https://en.wikipedia.org/wiki/Kademlia#Academic_significance).
 You can also take a look at the [Go implementation](https://github.com/libp2p/go-libp2p-kbucket/blob/f0be035294ac4f5e939af13ddc1dd24273b7d881/table.go#L25) of the routing table.